 A Marriott Rewards Category 1 property costs just 7,500 Marriott points to redeem for one night, with your fifth consecutive award night at the same property redeemed for free.
 This means that 75,000 Marriott Rewards points could technically be used for a total of twelve nights accommodation at Category 1 Marriott properties.
 While we're not suggesting you’d use all of your Marriott Rewards points to book Category 1 properties, in theory, you could potentially fund almost two weeks of accommodation by doing so!

-As you’d expect from the cheapest tier of properties, many hotels are located in commercial areas and there are slim pickings in popular tourist destinations.
-However, there are definitely some bargains to be found in the list.
+As you'd expect from the cheapest tier of properties, many hotels are located in commercial areas and there are slim pickings in popular tourist destinations.
+However, there are definitely some bargains to be found on the list.